-Prerequisite: COMPASS pre-algebra score of 40 or better, COMPASS algebra score less than 55, ACT math score less than 20, COMPASS college algebra score of 24 or below, or grade of C- or better in MAT040.
+Prerequisite: COMPASS pre-algebra score of 40 or better, COMPASS algebra score less than 55, any NextGen ACCUPLACER arithmetic score, ACT math score less than 20, COMPASS college algebra score of 24 or below, or grade of Cor better in MAT040

-Varied Credit Provides students with the knowledge necessary for success in college-level mathematics courses.
+Provides students with the knowledge necessary for success in college-level mathematics courses.
 Students will work at their own pace through a sequence of modules.
 Using a computer-based delivery system, students will master objectives over whole numbers, integers, fractions, decimals, proportions, percents, real numbers and solutions to algebra based application problems.
 Completion of Module 1 - 4 is required to receive 3 hours of credit.